Article l Volume 12 March 11, 2022

 I encourage you to visit the following website and read about the teaching of black history

-1. This young man came home from the army and the neighborhood still did not have any water in the community, except by pumps and wells.
-So, William "Bro" Porter led the drive for public water in the community.
-Thanks to Mr. Porter we finally got running water in or about 1949.
-His daughter is Julia Porter a graduate of East Suffolk or she certainly did attend there.
+1. This young man came home from the army, and the neighborhood still did not have any water in the community, except by pumps and wells.
+So, William "Bro" Porter led the effort to bring public water to the community.
+Thanks to Mr. Porter, we finally got running water in about 1949.
+His daughter is Julia Porter, a graduate of East Suffolk, or she certainly did attend there.

 2. Person #2- Amanda Riddick Rogers.
 She grew up on Baker Street.
 A tremendous teacher in high school.
-Also, she is loaded with information about the history of the community.
+Additionally, she is well-informed about the community's history.

 3. Person #3 - Susie Harrell Bennett, she grew up on Baker Street, in that big house next to the railroad track.
-The train whistle woke her up every morning and she knew it was time to get busy in preparing to meet the challenges of the day.
-Very knowledgeable of the community history.
+The train whistle woke her up every morning, and she knew it was time to get busy in preparing to meet the challenges of the day.
+Very knowledgeable about the community history.
 Outstanding teacher.
-Her positive influence helped a lot of students.
+Her positive influence had a profound impact on many students.
 Can't talk about her without mentioning her spouse, Councilman Leroy Bennett.
 His concern and work for the community and city are beyond measure.

 4. -"Bro" Joe Riddick led the drive to get electricity in the community.
 The county told him he needed a partition and to collect $1.00 from as many families as he could.
-He was successful in this drive, but there was one man who refused to give because he did not think we needed electricity in the community.
+He was successful in this drive, but there was one man who refused to give because he did not think the community needed electricity.

-5. Dr. Phyllis Bivens-Hudson grew up in the 1960s, in poverty, homelessness, and hunger in the pleasant hill community.
-She lived in the Pond Town cinder block homes community as well as Duke St and Cementary Street.
+5. Dr. Phyllis Bivens-Hudson grew up in the 1960s, in poverty, homelessness, and hunger in the Pleasant Hill community.
+She lived in the Pond Town community of cinder block homes, as well as on Duke Street and Cemetery Street.
 She was abused and taken advantage of by many adults.
-At the age of 16 or 17, with a baby in her arms, living independently, she left Suffolk and went to New Jersey and encountered more hardships, but was able to continue her education and find a better life.
+At the age of 16 or 17, with a baby in her arms, she left Suffolk to live independently in New Jersey, where she encountered further hardships.
+However, she was able to continue her education and find a better life.
 She earned her doctorate degree and taught at Rutgers University.
-Her book, "Flying on Broken Wings" is very good.
+Her book, "Flying on Broken Wings," is excellent.

-Orvel was the greatest athlete, in my opinion, to play football for the school in the history of East Suffolk High.
-He led East Suffolk High, in 1964, to its only state championship in any sport in the school's history.
-That year's opponents, all 9 combined scored 20 or fewer points against the Wolverines.
+Orvel was, in my opinion, the most outstanding athlete to play football in East Suffolk High's history.
+He led East Suffolk High to its only state championship in any sport in the school's history in 1964.
+That year's opponents, combined, scored 20 points or fewer against the Wolverines.
 The team was also anchored by Fred Ballard, the quarterback, and a few other outstanding players.

-I recommend you search this blog site and read the article in 2013, google: Orvel Beamon "the glorious dash".It is one of the best news articles I have ever read about East Suffolk High.
+I recommend that you search this blog site and read the article from 2013, titled "The Glorious Dash" by Orvel Beamon.It is one of the best news articles I have ever read about East Suffolk High.
 Interestingly, the best and most exciting play in the history of East Suffolk High football was the last play in the game against arch-rival, Booker T. Washington of Suffolk, Va.
-That play was the "glorious dash".
+That play was known as the "glorious dash."

 ( The top picture was taken in June 2014, the bottom picture in March 2022)